Management Staff Guidelines:

 - Send a simple message to your employees regarding the precautions they should take.
 This should include instructions like: “wash your hands frequently (for at least 20 seconds), refrain from touching your face, and if you feel any symptoms of sickness, please stay home.”
 Here’s a template for this message.

 - Make sure your store is clean.
 The staff should be using gloves and washing their hands at regular intervals.
 If possible, have hand sanitizer available for both employees and customers.
-Have shopping carts and hand baskets cleaned.
+Have shopping carts and hand baskets been cleaned?

 - Inform employees that this virus will cause stress inside the store.
 However, it’s still important to be an example to customers by answering questions patiently and encouraging good hygiene in the store.